Late Summer Self Care: The Golden Season of Nourishment

 • Use simple food combining, whole foods, fermented and probiotic foods.

 • Don’t take on too much!
 The earth element thrives when you “digest” experience.
-Process big events and changes through journaling or self-reflection.
+Process significant events and changes through journaling or self-reflection.

 • Learn what nourishes you and do what nourishes you – physically, mentally, emotionally, energetically, spiritually.